Lenerystia/JS-TS-tools-config-example/README.md

 # JS/TS ultimate config - selected tools
 Simple setup with needed by me (possibly in the future for all popular tools) plugins/tools.
 Everything in one file, just copy paste to your project.

 Flat eslint setup plugins that can be turned on and off.
-If you need only eslint config -> [there](https://github.com/Lenerystia/eslint-ultimate-config)
+If you need only eslint config -> [here](https://github.com/Lenerystia/eslint-ultimate-config)

-This project is only example config files - there are not project to coding.
+This project only contains example configuration files - it is not a project for coding.

 # Included Tools
 - **[ESLint](https://eslint.org/)**: For linting JavaScript and TypeScript.